 Who We Are And What We Do

 Psychology is the study of the mind and behavior.
-At the Animal Cognitive Research Center we focus on studying nonhuman animals to better understand the evolutionary origins of behavior and cognition, including how and why humans evolved the way they did.
-Because nonhuman primates are the closest living relatives to humans, our research primarily focuses on species within this lineage.
+Studying nonhuman animals helps us to better understand the evolutionary origins of behavior and cognition, including how and why humans evolved the way they did.
+Because nonhuman primates are the closest living relatives to humans, our animal behavior and cognition research primarily focuses on species within this lineage.

 Brevard Zoo opened its new Spider Monkey Complex in 2020.
 This complex was designed with input from Darby Proctor, Ph.D. in order to simulate the complex fission-fusion social structure these monkeys exhibit in the wild.
 In the Spider Monkey Complex, three habitats are connected to each other through a series of sky trails allowing the monkeys to make choices about with whom they spend time, just as they would in the wild.
 When animals exhibit species-typical behavior, this indicates that the animals are thriving under our care.

 An amazing feature of the Spider Monkey Complex is the Animal Cognitive Research Center, which was designed for conducting voluntary behavioral research with these fascinating animals.
-The Center allows researchers like Darby Proctor, Ph.D., and Catherine F. Talbot, Ph.D., to work with the monkeys individually and explore the bounds of their cognitive abilities.
+The Florida Tech Animal Research Outpost at the Center allows researchers like Darby Proctor, Ph.D., and Catherine F. Talbot, Ph.D., to work with the monkeys individually and explore the bounds of their cognitive abilities.
 All research at the Center is conducted in front of zoo guests so that we can all learn from these monkeys.

 Roach Lab at Florida Tech